Our Vision for Geography at Burnham Grammar School

 Implementation

 We encourage our students to be Responsible Learners through a broad range of teaching methods.
 All lesson resources are shared by every member of the department, and we use a combination of current examples and well-established case studies in our teaching.
-Extension and challenge tasks are set routinely to ensure that students are challenged to make, and learn from, mistakes.
+Challenge tasks are set routinely to ensure that students are challenged to make, and learn from, mistakes.
 There are lots of opportunities for students to develop skills.
 Activities such as debates, presentations and discussions enable students to consider different viewpoints, become more confident, and communicate effectively with their peers (Prepared for their Future; Happy, Healthy and Safe).
 Our topics cover a wide range of places, reflecting our diverse student body and enabling every student to expand their knowledge and horizons.
-We use both formative and summative assessment techniques to support student progress, including common tests in each year group.
+We use both formative and summative assessment techniques to support student progress, including mid-topic knowledge tests and longer-answer questions at the end of each topic.
 Alongside this, termly book checks are used to ensure that students take pride in their work and become increasingly responsible and independent.
 Students regularly respond to their feedback and evaluate their own learning (Responsible Learners).

 Impact